Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 4-6-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Pirates and their opponents have combined to eclipse the total five times.

-- The Pirates have had a spread listed in one of their past 10 matchups and have covered every time.
-The average over/under set by sportsbooks in Pittsburgh's past three games has been 9, a span during which the Pirates and their opponents have gone under every time.

 Pirates Betting Records & Stats

-- Pittsburgh's games have gone over the total in six of its 14 chances.
+- Games involving Pittsburgh have gone over the total set by bookmakers in seven of 15 chances this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.